computational-medicine/BMED360-2021/README.md

 # Notebooks
 The course is based on the Jupyter Notebook, a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk og https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).

+### Google Collaboratory (Colab)
+This repository is also available on Google Colaboratory ([Colab](https://research.google.com/colaboratory/faq.html)): http://colab.research.google.com/github/computational-medicine/BMED360-2021.
+See also the individual Jupyter notebooks for execution on Colab - a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs.

 ### IMPORTANT (for making your own notebooks for coding experiments without conflict)
 Throughout the course you will work with notebooks that contain various material and programming tasks.
 We recommend that you *make a copy of our notebooks before you are editing them*.
 In this respect you might adopt the naming convention `my_[name_of_notebook].ipynb`.
 Remember also to start a new session with a **`git pull`** (things can have changed).